 My second course through Western Seminary was Understanding Biblical Theology, which was a study of the whole story of the Bible.
 The video lectures and live seminar was conducted by Professor Todd Miles, Ph.D. with additional video lectures from Professor Arturo Azurdia, D.Min., and pastor/author Michael Lawrence.

 The method of the class was to understand the overarching story that spans over the entire Bible, the covenants that provide the structure for the Bible’s story (Noahic, Abrahamic, Mosaic, Davidic, and New), and trace concepts and themes as they develop along this story.

 One theme I decided to explore was the Sabbath.
 I knew it would be challenging for me, as I knew I didn’t fully grasp how or why the Sabbath observance changes as we go from Old to New Testament.
-It ended up being so challenging that by the end of my final assignment, my view on the Sabbath changed.
-I came in believing that the church doesn’t observe any Sabbath day of rest, as the Sabbath command was fulfilled in Jesus Christ, and we rest from our labors by trusting in Christ.
-I could benefit from further study on this topic, but right now I believe the church should observe a Sabbath day of rest on Sunday, instead of Saturday, for the purpose of delighting in God through reflection of the resurrection of Jesus Christ.
+It ended up being so challenging that by the end of this assignment, had to consider the Christian Sabbath view, which I usually rejected.
+I previously accepted that the church doesn’t observe any Sabbath day of rest, as the Sabbath command was fulfilled in Jesus Christ, and we rest from our labors by trusting in Christ.
+I could benefit from further study on this topic, but right now I believe the church may have been observing the Sabbath day of rest on Sunday, instead of Saturday, for the purpose of delighting in God through reflection of the resurrection of Jesus Christ.

 Here’s some key points from my study:

 - God participated in a proto-Sabbath in Genesis 2:2-3 by resting on the seventh day in light of the six days of the creation.
 It’s presumed mankind would also have enjoyed a Sabbath rest for all eternity if not for sin.